-There is a great hiking trail from the west side of the Kinaskan Lake campground, that follows the lake shore.
+There is a good hiking trail from the Kinaskan Lake campground that follows the lake shore.
 Makes a great dog walking spot!

 This morning an eagle watched our progress.
 He certainly caught our attention!
 I think he was looking for breakfast and wisely decided the dogs were a bit too big.